linnykos/esvd/README.md

 To reproduce the simulations (Section 5 and Appendix D of our paper), navigate to the `simulation` folder.

-* To reproduce Figure 2, run `illustration_example.R'.
+* To reproduce Figure 2, run `illustration_example.R`.

-* To reproduce Figure 3, run `factorization_suite.R' and `factorization_suite_postprocess.R'.
+* To reproduce Figure 3, run `factorization_suite.R` and `factorization_suite_postprocess.R`.

-* To reproduce Figure 8, run `wasserstein_simulation.R' and `wasserstein_simulation_plot.R'.
+* To reproduce Figure 8, run `wasserstein_simulation.R` and `wasserstein_simulation_plot.R`.

-* To reproduce Figure 9 through 13, run `factorization_suite_others.R' and `factorization_suite_others_postprocess.R'.
+* To reproduce Figure 9 through 13, run `factorization_suite_others.R` and `factorization_suite_others_postprocess.R`.

 ## Running the analysis

 To reproduce the analysis (Section 1, Section 6, and Appendix G of our paper), navigate to the `main` folder.
 From this location, run the following lines in the command window.
-All the results and figures in these sections are reproduced by running `main.R', which calls 7 different R scripts in succession.
-The figures are produced in the last two scripts, `step6_figures.R' and `step7_figures_embedding.R'.
+All the results and figures in these sections are reproduced by running `main.R`, which calls 7 different R scripts in succession.
+The figures are produced in the last two scripts, `step6_figures.R` and `step7_figures_embedding.R`.